Macrometacorp/docs/docs/photoniq/vwrs/configure-domain.md

 title: Configure a Domain
 ---

-You can configure a domain with the `POST /api/vwr/v1/domains` REST API.
+You can configure a domain with the [Create a Domain REST API](https://www.macrometa.com/docs/apiVwrs#/operations/createDomain).
 Use this API to define and configure the behavior of the waiting room.

 ## Domain Definition Fields